Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_containers_exercise.md

     - Create a file called `testfile` that contains `USERNAME`.
 This file should be copied into the home directory of the `vagrant` user during the provisioning process.
     - Edit the `Vagrantfile` such that the `bootstrap.sh` script is run during provisioning.
 The script should:
         - add a new environment variable `ENV_TEST_VARIABLE` with the value `USERNAME`.
-        - install `neofetch`.
+        - install and run `fastfetch` or `neofetch`.
-4. Running `neofetch` in the terminal and taking a screenshot.
+4. Taking a screenshot.
 5. Creating a merge request containing your changes.

 In the following subsections you will find additional instructions and explanations.